seandstewart/bardly/pending/roman/antony-and-cleopatra/uncut.md

 Call all his noble captains to my lord.

 **MARK ANTONY**
-Do so, we’ll speak to them; and to-night I’ll force
+Do so, we'll speak to them; and to-night I'll force
 The wine peep through their scars.
 Come on, my queen;
-There’s sap in’t yet.
+There's sap in't yet.
 The next time I do fight,
-I’ll make death love me; for I will contend
+I'll make death love me; for I will contend
 Even with his pestilent scythe.

 *Exeunt all but DOMITIUS ENOBARBUS*

 **DOMITIUS ENOBARBUS**
-Now he’ll outstare the lightning.
+Now he'll outstare the lightning.
 To be furious,
 Is to be frighted out of fear; and in that mood
 The dove will peck the estridge; and I see still,
-A diminution in our captain’s brain
+A diminution in our captain's brain
 Restores his heart: when valour preys on reason,
 It eats the sword it fights with.
 I will seek
 Some way to leave him.